May 12, 2015

 While there are many ideas surrounding corporate singing and music in the church, the Bible is clear on God’s directive to worship Him alone in a manner that is spiritual, rational, and grounded in Scripture.
-Alistair Begg takes questions from the audience as he instructs pastors to model the practice of worship they hope to see reflected in their congregations.
+Alistair Begg responds to audience questions as he instructs pastors to model the practice of worship they hope to see reflected in their congregations.

 It’s a fairly obvious point to make, but it is an important point to make, that that hymn is actually directed from our lips to ourselves first of all; that we are singing to our souls, asking our souls to do what we’ve been created to do—namely, to give praise and glory to God.
 And we call out to the angelic host, with whom we are united in some strange and mystical way, in order to help us in our adoration and to call out to the creation to give to God the glory that belongs to him alone.
 That is a vastly different way to begin a gathered time of praise than to start with the personal pronoun I. And we’ll say more about this as we go along.